 Saint Elmo’s Fire is far from being a variety of combustion associated with a heaven bound Muppet.
 Rather, it is an historic phenomenon observed by sailors at sea, and is named after the supposed patron saint of sailors, Erasmus.¹

-St. Elmo’s Fire has also appeared to pilots in connection with aircraft wings.
-Rarely, St. Elmo’s Fire is seen elsewhere.
+Saint Elmo’s Fire has also appeared to pilots in connection with aircraft wings.
+Rarely, it is seen elsewhere.
 The single feature each of these occurrences shares in common is sharp or pointed surfaces.

-1 In the Bible, saints are never appointed by a man or men, but are chosen directly by God.
-(Compare Romans 1:7)← Back to Environment
+1 In the Bible, saints are appointed God, not by any man.
+(Compare Romans 1:7)

 Note: You might also enjoy What Factors Caused the 1840s Irish Potato Famine?

 So interesting to actually SEE the phenomenon on Youtube.
 Very different from a photograph or drawing.